Thank you for sending your enquiry! One of our team members will contact you shortly.

 Course Outline

-- Understanding the role of XG5000 in programming, commissioning, and maintenance.
+- The role of XG5000 in programming, commissioning, and maintenance.

-- An overview of the XGT and XGB PLC families and their typical applications.
+- Overview of the XGT and XGB PLC families along with typical use cases.

 - Navigating the XG5000 interface, project tree, and primary tools.